top of page

 How to Take Rhodiola Rosea Tincture:

 The dose is different for everyone – some people feel well with a small amount, like one dropperful, others need more.
 Unless you have used Rhodiola before, please start at a low dose, as some people are sensitive to the effects.
 Start with one dropperful in the morning for a couple of days.
-You can advance it to 2-3 dropperfulls or add an early afternoon dose if you need an energy boost.
+You can advance it to 2-3 dropperfulls or add an early afternoon dose if you need.
 Because the taste of the tincture can be intense, most people will dilute it in a small amount of water or add it to a beverage of their choice.

 It is best taken on an empty stomach for about twenty minutes before eating, as food will slow down the absorption.
 Please note: When you squeeze the pipette, it fills up only halfway, which is a dropperful.
 This is 0.5 mL.
 Some people take Rhodiola only if they think they need it while dealing with a particular issue.
 Others take it regularly for extended times or with breaks in between.
 It’s a personal choice.